brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 # Code Mastery

-This page contains a compilation of good practices on software development, gathered through different sources.
+This page contains a compilation of good practices on software development.
 Some concepts are only valid for object oriented programming, but most are language agnostic.

 ## General Principles